-‘UFC 225: Whittaker Vs Romero 2’ Start Time And Full Card, Including CM Punk, Holly Holm, And More
+‘UFC 225: Whittaker Vs. Romero 2’ Start Time And Full Card, Including CM Punk, Holly Holm, And More

-UFC 225: Whittaker vs. Romero 2 airs live Saturday night, June 9, from the United Center in Chicago, Illinois.
-Once again, the UFC is giving fans a packed card featuring a total of 13 fights, and two titles will be on the line on Saturday night: Robert “The Reaper” Whittaker will defend his UFC Middleweight Championship in a UFC 213 rematch against the man he beat for the interim title, Yoel Romero, and the interim UFC welterweight title will be decided when lightweight champion Rafael dos Anjos meets Colby Covington in the octagon (the winner will fight division champion Tyron Woodley at a later date).
+UFC 225: Whittaker vs. Romero 2 airs live on Saturday night, June 9, from the United Center in Chicago, Illinois.
+Once again, the UFC is giving fans a packed card featuring a total of 13 fights, and two titles will be on the line on Saturday night: Robert “The Reaper” Whittaker will defend his UFC Middleweight Championship in a UFC 213 rematch against the man he beat for the interim title, Yoel Romero, and the interim UFC welterweight title will be decided when lightweight champion Rafael dos Anjos meets Colby Covington in the octagon.
+The winner will fight division champion Tyron Woodley at a later date.

-In a women’s featherweight bout, former bantamweight champion Holly Holm will face an impressive fighter making her UFC debut, Megan Anderson.
+In a women’s featherweight bout, former bantamweight champion Holly Holm will face an impressive fighter who’s making her UFC debut, Megan Anderson.
 Holm wowed audiences when she dethroned the undefeated champion Ronda Rousey, but she has been largely unimpressive since that momentous night; she lost three straight fights before finally seeing another victory against Bethe Correia.
 Holly is looking for another victory against the 8-2 (overall MMA record) UFC newcomer.

 Tonight’s the night ⚡️ #UFC225 pic.twitter.com/3mwNN9vTk5